-Prince William County The Strategic Plan provides a set of goals for ac ddressing homelessness, with are Continuum of Care Continuum of Care supported by the Prince William County Contin nuum of Care and its participating agencies
+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Continuum of Care Prince William County Continuum of Care The Strategic Plan provides a set of goals for addressing homelessness, with are supported by the Prince William County Continuum of Care and its participating agencies.